-I am a firm believer in surrounding oneself with exemplary individuals, and I greatly appreciate the opportunity to watch, listen and learn from many dedicated community servants, such as council members, the mayor, city department heads, city employees and members of the Buhl Police Department staff.
+I am a firm believer in surrounding oneself with exemplary individuals.
+I greatly appreciate the opportunity to watch, listen and learn from many dedicated community servants, such as our council members, the mayor, city department heads, city employees and members of the Buhl Police Department staff.
 Each day I will work hard to follow their good examples and lead your police department in a professional, responsible, and progressive direction.

 The men and women of the Buhl Police Department are critical to its success; however, we cannot do it alone.
 Through community relationships, we seek to better serve the citizens of our community.
 Thank you for your interest in the Buhl Police Department we appreciate your support.